Best Western Plus Port O'Call Hotel

 The Calgary Curling Club is one of Southern Alberta’s premier curling facilities.
 Ice time and equipment can be rented in addition to rooms for rent to accommodate groups and parties with catering available as well.
 Bonspiels are scheduled throughout the year and leagues compete weekly, depending on the league and level of play.

-The Calgary Exhibition & Stampede is an incredible, annual summer-time event, filled with western heritage and rodeo fun.
+An annual summer-time event, the Calgary Exhibition & Stampede is an incredible display of western heritage and rodeo fun.
 Bring the entire family to "The Greatest Outdoor Show On Earth" and be ready for ten days of exciting events at Stampede Park in Calgary.
 From Rodeo events, to music concerts to the agriculture showcase, the Stampeded has it all.

 Canada's fourth busiest airport, Calgary International Airport (YYC) serves Calgary, Aberta and the surrounding Southern Alberta region.
 Owned by Transport Canada and operated by Calgary Airport Authority, YYC handles over 13 million passengers annually.

 With a single terminal building's four concourses and three operational runways, YYC schedules flights by commercial airlines like Air Canada, Delta Airlines, US Airways and British Airways.
 YYC serves as headquarters for WestJet and is a hub for Air Canada and Air Canada Express.

 Drawing nearly 50,000 visitors annually, the Calgary International Film Festival stretches over ten days in late September in multiple venues across Calgary, Alberta.
 Past screenings have been shown in the Plaza Theatre, Globe Cinemas and Eau Claire Market Cineplex.